 Additionally, names on the list were placed alphabetically to not show any preferences.
 The final list you see on these pages, for example, has people on it that I wouldn't personally recommend, but some patients do have success with those providers so they are included.

-3. I saw a name listed, but the doctor doesn't treat Lyme with antibiotics, only some of the symptoms.
+3. I saw a name listed, but the doctor doesn't treat Lyme with antibiotics.
+They only address some of the symptoms.
 Should they be listed?

 If there is a chiropractor, for example, who is "Lyme-friendly" and willing to help patients reduce pain, assist with their dietary needs, reduce the effects of a herxheimer reaction, address muscle and joint issues, and assist patients in many other ways they may be included on the list.

 In fact, many Lyme patients rely on chiropractors for various types of treatments and they often play a vital role in the recovery process.

 Some Lyme patients also have issues with mold, are dealing with damaged immune systems, require special dental procedures, require psychiatric care, have allergies to medications, etc. which all may require a team approach for treatment.

 Those specialty doctors may also be listed to help patients find someone in their area who is known to be "Lyme friendly" and who at the least understands the basics.